4 Tips for Inclusive Collaboration on Hybrid Teams

 1. Give team members a voice by asking for feedback regularly

 When you don’t work together in the same space every day, it’s easy for team members to feel like their ideas and needs go unnoticed.
 Make everyone feel included (no matter where they are) by regularly asking for their input.
-Beyond making team members feel involved, these feedback requests will also help you get buy-in on decisions and find the middle ground between remote and on-site needs.
+Beyond making team members feel involved, these feedback requests will also help you get buy-in on decisions and find common goalsbetween remote and on-site needs.

 Think of your teams as trusted advisors.
-Ask for feedback before or after announcing policy changes that affect your teams, when you sense they need more guidance, or if you simply want to brainstorm solutions to common team problems.
+Ask for feedback before or after announcing policy changes that affect your teams, when you sense they need more guidance, or if you simply want to brainstorm ways to create more collaborative practices.
 Collect input by using polling tools:

 - Slack polls work best for multiple-choice questions or when you want to give your teams time to respond.
 Abot is a Slack tool that helps you create anonymous polls and lets your team leave suggestion-box-style feedback.

 - Zoom polls and quizzes are perfect for real-time feedback during a team meeting or when you’d prefer to address ideas in an all-hands meeting and download responses later.
-Zoom’s basic polls are great for quick questions, and their advanced polls and quizzes are best for detailed questions or typed-out answers—both allow for anonymous feedback.
+Zoom’s basic polls are great for quick questions, and their advanced polls and quizzes are best for detailed questions or typed-out answers—both allow for anonymous feedback from participants.

 - Sesh allows you to vote anonymously during meetings to get feedback and keep your team engaged.

 We recommend keeping polls anonymous to encourage honest responses—especially with sensitive topics.
+This helps make sure you get different perspectives.
 If a team member would prefer to chat directly with you, ask them to book a 1:1 video call to discuss.

 2. Build a culture of documentation and storytelling, and make info accessible from everywhere

 Team members in a physical office often share information through quick face-to-face chats.
-These shoulder-tap moments aren’t possible with remote employees, so they may be out of the loop on in-office exchanges.
+These shoulder-tap moments aren’t possible with remote employees, so they may be out of the loop on exchanges in your hybrid workplace.

-Make sure your distributed teams are a part of the conversation by documenting everything.
+To build inclusivity, make sure your distributed employees are a part of the conversation by documenting everything.
 Then, share all information in a central source that’s easy to use and accessible to everyone.

 - Use an internal wiki like Tettra to build a database of company information (like policies, guides, and training info) together.
-Anyone on your team can modify, access, and search articles.
+Make it a practice that anyone on your team can modify, access, and search articles.

 - Use Google Docs or Notion to record and share everything from meeting notes to high-level strategy thinking to day-to-day execution updates.
 Save notes in an easy-to-search place that all team members can contribute to.